dialoguemd/covid-19/src/regions/ca/info/ca-nu/reporting.md

 COVID-19.

-If you are ill and must visit a health care professional, call ahead or tell them when you arrive that you have a respiratory illness and if you have traveled.
+If you are ill and must visit a health care professional, call ahead or tell them when you arrive that you have a respiratory illness and if you have travelled.

 [Source: Government of Nuvavut](https://www.gov.nu.ca/health/information/covid-19-novel-coronavirus)